-This course has safety equipment requirements
+This course has safety equipment requirements that students must comply with

-Industrial

-Technology Multimedia
+Industrial Technology Multimedia

 In this course, students can independently develop deep skills in creating innovative multimedia projects using a range of software and techniques.
 They finish the course with a multimedia folio that can be used beyond the school setting.